Updated: November 2018

 - Home Birth: The Fayetteville area its very own home birth CNM!
 Bella Donna Midwifery (based in Swansboro, NC) has a new location and office in Fayetteville at 2014 Hope Mills Rd.
 Michelle, the midwife, offers all women’s care services such as annual exams, and birth control in addition to prenatal care and birth.

+Curious about the difference between an Obstetrician (OB) and a Midwife?
+Check out this quick article and remember that choosing the right provider and facility can make all the difference in your experience.
 The Fayetteville Doulas have attended births at all of these facilities.
 If you’d like more information about our experiences at any of these facilities, please contact us to set up a complimentary consultation.
 We’re happy to discuss your options with you and guide you through the process of finding a facility and provider that best meets your needs.